How interesting can a Business News report really be?

 When Ray Hoffman began broadcasting the play-by-play of the financial markets, the Dow was at a lowly 775.
-Today, more than three decades (and several thousand points) later, Ray's breezy-yet-insightful reports are among the standards by which broadcast business and financial news is judged.
+Today, nearly four decades (and several thousand points) later, Ray's breezy-yet-insightful reports remain among the standards by which broadcast business and financial news is judged.

 Tens of millions of listeners (in their cars, kitchens, and showers) have heard Ray’s news-and-analysis features on New York's WCBS Newsradio 880 (as well as such other notable outlets as WABC/New York, WBZ/Boston, WJR/Detroit, WLS/ Chicago, WBAP/Fort Worth-Dallas, KTRH/Houston, KABC/Los Angeles, and KFWB/Los Angeles).